MaatZeng/RestaurantMA/README.md

 # RestaurantMA

+## Motivation:

+Create a dashboard for the tourists search the restaurants by category, rating range, and price range.

+The tourists can sort the table by their choice.

+Based on the table and graph, they can find the right city with their ideal restaurants.

-Data Collection:
+## Data Collection:

- followed the Gotrained Python Tutorials for yelp.
+Followed the Gotrained Python Tutorials for yelp to create the dataframe contains the restaurants detials.

- and created the dataframe with 1000 rows

- references:
+### references:

  https://www.yelp.com/developers/documentation/v3/get_started